 "That's probably why you should just stop talking altogether," Lance repeated.

-"I happen to like hearing her talk," Sirius argued, kissing the side of his girlfriend's cheek as he reached for her hand.
+"I happen to like hearing her talk," Sirius argued, kissing the side of his girlfriend's cheek.

 In unison, the six others all pretended to gag, earning a roll of the eyes from Sirius and Riley.
-"Seriously, I'm never going to get used to that," Lance argued, giving Sirius a pointed look.
+"Seriously, I'm never going to get used to that," Lance argued.

 Sirius knew that Lance was referring to the behavioral change of his newfound romantic side.
 "Sorry dude.
 I'm a changed man now."